The National Building Museum Great Hall - Photo by Kevin Allen

 The National Academy of Science Building at 2101 Constitution Ave., N.W. is displaying a new exhibition titled Health of the Planetthru January 31, 2018.
 Artist Steve Miller explores the contribution of deforestation of the Brazilian Amazon rainforest on global climate change.
 The artist uses bright colors, his energetic painting style, and scientific imagery, “to enable us to acknowledge our place in the natural world and consequential interactions with it.”He is an early pioneer of the “sciart”(science-based art) movement and has been exploring scientific concepts and experimenting with new technologies in his artwork since the 1970s.
 Miller has presented more than 30 solo exhibitions at major venues in the U.S., China, France, and Germany.

-The National Archives will open a new installation titled Remembering Vietnamin the Lawrence F. O’Brien Gallery on November 10.
-The installation will be a media-rich exploration of the Vietnam War, featuring interviews with American and Vietnamese veterans and civilians with first-hand experience of the war’s events.
-The installation will provide multiple perspectives on the conflict from its Cold War origins to the Fall of Saigon.
-A collection of newly-discovered and original documents will be featured, along with images, film footage, and artifacts.
-They will illuminate 12 critical episodes in the war that divided the populations of both the U.S. and Vietnam.
+The National Archives opened a new installation titled Remembering Vietnamin the Lawrence F. O’Brien Gallery in November, 2017.
+The installation is a media-rich exploration of the Vietnam War, featuring interviews with American and Vietnamese veterans and civilians with first-hand experience of the war’s events.
+The installation provides multiple perspectives on the conflict from its Cold War origins to the Fall of Saigon.
+A collection of newly-discovered and original documents is featured, along with images, film footage, and artifacts.
+They illuminate 12 critical episodes in the war that divided the populations of both the U.S. and Vietnam.

-National Geographic Museum will exhibit Wild: Michael (Nick) Nichols, October 12-January 12, 2018.
+National Geographic Museum is exhibiting Wild: Michael (Nick) Nichols, thru January 12, 2018.
 The esteemed photographer and former National Geographic magazine Editor at Large createsextraordinary images of wildlife and wild places.
-“Visitors will travel to the remotest reaches of the globe through Nick’s stunning, evocative, and technically-innovative photos of our natural world.”
+“Visitors travel to the remotest reaches of the globe through Nick’s stunning, evocative, and technically-innovative photos of our natural world.”
 The exhibition is organized by the Philadelphia Museum of Art.

-National Geographic will display an exhibition titled Tomb of Christ, November 15-August 15, 2018.
+National Geographic is displaying an exhibition titled Tomb of Christ, thru August 15, 2018.
 Visitors "can learn the history of the Church of the Holy Sepulchre and be transported to Jerusalem for an immersive 3-D experience.
-The exhibition will inform visitors about how National Geographic explorers are using new technologies, including lidar, sonar, laser scanning, and thermal imaging, to study the site.
+The exhibit informs visitors about how National Geographic explorers are using new technologies, including lidar, sonar, laser scanning, and thermal imaging, to study the site.
 The project will be featured this fall in National Geographic magazine.

 The Textile Museum & The George Washington University Museum

-The Textile Museum will exhibit The Box Project, September 30-January 29, 2018.Collector and former Textile Museum trustee Lloyd Cotsen “challenged 37 leading fiber artists worldwide to create a three-dimensional work to fit inside a standard box.
+The Textile Museum is exhibiting The Box Project, thru January 29, 2018.Collector and former Textile Museum trustee Lloyd Cotsen “challenged 37 leading fiber artists worldwide to create a three-dimensional work to fit inside a standard box.

 The Box Project showcases the dynamic results.
 The exhibition was organized by the Cotsen Foundation for Academic Research with the Racine Art Museum.”